SAMMISolutions/docs/doc_posts/_commands-twitch/get-user-info.md

 Retrieves information about a Twitch user.
 Provide either their username or user ID (leave the other one empty).

-If your receiver crashes with an error log relating to this command, make sure you have enabled the `View email address` scope in your Twitch connection settings.
+If your SAMMI crashes with an error log relating to this command, make sure you have enabled the `View email address` scope in your Twitch connection settings.
 The command will not work without this scope enabled.

 {% include alert.html text="This command needs some time to execute, either delay your next commands by 1-2 seconds or use <a href='/docs/commands/wait#waituntilvariableexists'>Wait Until Variable Exists</a> command." type="warning" %}